 This exercise could alternatively be assigned as a homework, and class time could be used to focus on the ensuing discussion.

-Unit 1.2: Traditional and geodetic methods for tracking water
+Unit 1.2: Traditional and Geodetic Methods for Tracking Water

 Preparation prior to class:

-Each student is assigned one of the traditional or geodetic techniques used to measure/characterize hydrosphere components below and is instructed to be ready to teach his/her/their group members about the technique during the next class meeting.
+Each student is assigned one of the traditional or geodetic techniques used to measure/characterize hydrosphere components below and is instructed to be ready to teach their group members about the technique during the next class meeting.

-The 1-pagers for each technique include some brief explanatory text and supporting figure(s) about how the method works, an example time-series, a link to some type of multimedia (animation, film clip, tutorial, etc.) about the method, and a couple of additional web resources that provide additional information.
-Some instructors might choose to distribute these 1-pagers to students, while other instructors might choose to only give students the preparation instructions and web resources and instruct them to make their own summary documents about their assigned technique.
+The one-pagers for each technique include some brief explanatory text and supporting figure(s) about how the method works, an example time-series, a link to some type of multimedia (animation, film clip, tutorial, etc.) about the method, and a couple of additional web resources that provide additional information.
+Some instructors might choose to distribute these one-pagers to students, while other instructors might choose to only give students the preparation instructions and web resources and instruct them to make their own summary documents about their assigned technique.

 Technique 1-pagers: